 You may be asked to show the following documents in order to prove your eligibility (also, refer to the "Information You Will Need" section, above):

 While you most likely will not need help from legal counsel for the application process, some cases are more complicated than others.
-Find a Social Security disability lawyer in your area if you need more help learning how to file a social security disability claim.
+A skilled attorney will be able to help you secure the benefits you're entitled to.
+Find a Social Security disability lawyer in your area if you need more help learning how to file a Social Security disability claim.